Daspavan020/Registration_Form/README.md

 Welcome to the CaptureIt Registration Form project!
 This project contains the source code for a registration form component used in the CaptureIt application.
+A look into the webpage (Registration Page) : https://captureit-registration.vercel.app/

 • Table of Contents
   - [Introduction](#introduction)